Rio de Janeiro, Brazil

 The Rio de Janeiro Municipal Health Secretariat site for tuberculosis research in RePORT-Brazil is located in a building that hosts a Primary Health Care clinic for the community of Rocinha named Clínica da Família Rinaldo Delamare.
-This research site has housed tuberculosis and HIV-related tuberculosis research for the last 8 years.

 - First participant recruited in September 2015, follow-up of last participant completed in June of 2021.

 - Population: DS-TB and TB close-contacts